natalieagus/50005/docs/NS/09-http-web.md

 - **Server Push**: The server can proactively push unrequested objects to the client, anticipating future requests and reducing latency.
 - **Frame Division and Scheduling**: HTTP/2 divides objects into smaller frames, which are then interleaved and scheduled to mitigate Head-of-Line (HOL) blocking.
 This division and multiplexing improve the efficiency of data transfer over a single connection.
 A typical scheduling strategy will be **round robin**.

+{:.info-title}
+> Round Robin
+>
+> As the name suggests, this basic multiplexing strategy sends only **one** frame from each *active* object in each round.
+The number of active objects in each round may reduce over time because we have completed its transfer.

 These features collectively enhance the performance and flexibility of HTTP/2 compared to HTTP/1.1, allowing for more efficient management of multiple objects and reducing delays in web communication.

 ## HTTP/3